Eddic to English

 In terms of faithfulness to the source material, Crawford has taken various liberties in simplifying and streamlining the text.
 In almost all cases it should be sufficiently clear to specialists that these changes have been made for purposes of clarity and accessibility, though one might question many individual choices.
 However, except in a few cases in the introduction, in which specific systematic changes in orthography and spelling are brought to the reader’s attention, none of these editorial decisions will be visible to the casual reader.

-Although Crawford regularly produces content for his YouTube channel, Crawford’s translation is perhaps most notable for what it lacks: Remarkably, like Jeramy Dodds's translation published a year before his own—and unlike most other translations of the Poetic Edda—readers will find no notes in Crawford’s translation.
+Although Crawford regularly produces content for his YouTube channel, Crawford’s translation is perhaps most notable for what it lacks: Like Jeramy Dodds's translation published a year before his own—and unlike most other translations of the Poetic Edda—readers will find no notes in Crawford’s translation.
 Additionally, Crawford forgoes a Codex Regius poem, Atlamál, in favor of his original composition “Cowboy Hávamal”.
 Beyond the Codex Regius, Larrington’s 2014 revised edition contains eight non-Codex Regius poems, whereas Crawford’s contains a scant four.
-When compared to nearly every other English translations of the Poetic Edda, Crawford’s is a very slim volume.
+When compared to nearly every other English translation of the Poetic Edda to date, Crawford’s is a very slim volume.

-Following the negative scholastic reception the translation has to date received (see especially Gade’s review cited above), the translation has seen gained something of a reputation has too free for use in a comparative context by at least one scholar (see Harling-Lee 2019: 4 here).
+Following the somewhat negative scholastic reception the translation has to date received (see especially Gade’s review cited above), the translation has seen gained something of a reputation as being too free for use in a comparative context by at least one scholar (see Harling-Lee 2019: 4 here).

-Curiously, Crawford mentions on his Youtube channel (“Why a new Edda translation?”, 2017) that he chose to produce his translation of the Poetic Edda in a manner particularly approachable for students new to the text, but his decision to forego notes and any other helpful supplementary items beyond a short introduction (and the injection of his own “Cowboy Hávamál”) necessitates that readers turn to other sources to make sense of much of the material he renders.
-The result is an exceptionally unapproachable and unhelpful translation for newcomers to the text.
+Crawford mentions on his Youtube channel (“Why a new Edda translation?”, 2017) that he chose to produce his translation of the Poetic Edda in a manner particularly approachable for students new to the text.
+However, his decision to forego notes and any other helpful supplementary items beyond a short introduction (and the injection of his own “Cowboy Hávamál”) necessitates that readers turn to other sources to make sense of much of the material he renders.
+The result is a unfortunately notably unapproachable and unhelpful translation for newcomers to the text.